ceph/ceph/doc/install/index.rst

   management features and dashboard integration are not available.

-:ref:`ceph-deploy <ceph-deploy-index>` is a tool for quickly deploying simple clusters.
+:ref:`ceph-deploy <ceph-deploy-index>` is a tool for quickly deploying clusters.

   ..
 IMPORTANT::